 You want to know who’s behind the company, what they stand for, where they’re located, and what they do.
 A non-existent or bare-bones about page sends a negative message.
 It says the company is hiding from something.

 Add plenty of detail, personality, and color to your about page.
-Provide as many concrete facts as possible, such as your business’s physical location, phone number, and more.
+Provide as many concrete facts as possible, such as your business’s physical location, toll-free phone number, and more.

 It’s also a good idea to add social proof, mission statements, and other details that give your company more substance.